 IX.
 A campaign for subscriptions to a new Liberty Bond issue will be opened the latter part of September, or the first part of October, and the assistance of all will be necessary in making this forthcoming loan as great a success as have been the previous ones.
-Every brother should show his patriotism and zeal for the country by actively assisting in the sale of these Bonds.
+Every brother should show his patriotism and for the country by actively assisting in the sale of these Bonds

-X. The Ambulance Fund contributed by the members of the Order now amounts to \$20,226.64.
-This, brothers, is a magnificent showing, and one that the Order may well be proud of.
+The Ambulance Fund contributed by the members of the Order now amounts to \$20,226.64.
+This, brothers, is a magent showing, and one that the Order may well be proud of.
 I wish to thank the members of the Order for what they have accomplished in this matter; it is truly inspiring.
-Brothers, this is one of the greatest things that the Order of Sons of Veterans has ever accomplished, and one that will not be forgotten.
-The Ambulance Fund collected by the Auxiliary is, in proportion to membership, almost as great as our own, and the work they have done.
-We are proud of what the Auxiliary has accomplished.

-XI.
-As this is the last General Orders that will be issued from these Headquarters.
-I wish to take the opportunity to thank the officers and members of the Order for the assistance and support they have given me during the past year, and particularly do I wish to express my gratitude to the National Secretary and to the National Treasurer, to both of whom I am under the greatest of obligations for both assistance and advice, and for the many acts of courtesy and friendship they have shown me during my term of office.
+Brothers, is on of the greatest things that the Order of Sons of Veterans has ever accomplished, and one that will not be forgotten The Ambulance Fund collected by the Auxiliary is, in proportion to membership, almost as great as our own, and the work they are proud of what the Auxiliary has accomplished from these Headquarters.
+I wish to take the opportunity to thank the officers and members of the Order for the assistance and support they have given me during the past year, and particularly do I wish to express my gratitude to the National Secretary, and to the National Treasurer, to both of whom I am under the greatest of obligations for both assistance and advice, and for the many acts of courtesy and friendship they have shown me during my term of office.

-XII.
-New Camps have been instituted since last announce-
+XH.
+New Camps have been instituted since last announcement as follows: